 Where do I leave and collect my clothing?

-You will be able to leave baggage at the baggage area provided.
+You will be able to leave baggage at the baggage area provided, which will be located at the tent next to the registration marquee.
 Please note you should not leave any valuables inside bags and that organisers will not be responsible for lost property.
-All baggage will need to be collected no later then 11.30am.
+All baggage will need to be collected no later than 11.30am.

 Where are the toilets?

 There are toilets nearby the start and finish and a small bank of portaloos at the venue.

 How do I apply for a preferred start?

 Runners wanting a preferred start must first register online then email with a previous result over a 10km distance (must be in previous 12 months) and the event in which you competed in.
 As a guide, preferred starts will be offered to males running under 35 mins and females running under 40 mins.
 Please note that enquiries for a preferred start will be confirmed within two business days of sending through the email and are subject to availability.